Infrastructure NSW: History

 unit within Infrastructure NSW to manage the procurement and delivery of the state's infrastructure priorities.

+In September 2025, the New South Wales state government set up a new agency named the Infrastructure Delivery Authority, it is modelled after the Housing Delivery Authority and the four-person panel will recommend projects for the treasurer, minister for planning and public spaces, and the minister for industry and trade to act upon.
+Funding was announced in the 2025–26 state budget to advance the creation of this agency.
+Projects valuing at least $1 billion and are non-residential are eligible for the program.

 Board members

-The Board of Infrastructure NSW contains a total of ten members, including the chief executive officer, chairman, four private sector members and four senior NSW public servants:
+The board of Infrastructure NSW contains a total of ten members, including the chief executive officer, chairman, four private sector members and four senior NSW public servants: